vladimirjo/docugenr8-core/README.md

-# docugenr8-core Library
+# docugenr8 Library

-docugenr8-core is a Python library add-on for core operations.
+docugenr8 is a Python library for document creation.